mother/gns3-docs/docs/getting-started/installation/linux.md

 ```
 **Finalize installation**

-Finally you we need to add your user to the gns3 groups as demonstrated later and do reboot.
+Finally you we need to add your user to the gns3 groups as demonstrated earlier and do reboot.

 ## To launch the GNS3 Server
 ```